sammydick22/oracle/README.md

 ## Usage
 1. `game`:
-   - Request for a GAME API key (currently, this is only possible by contacting Virtuals support or DevRel team members via Discord or Telegram)
+   - Request for a GAME API key in the Game Console https://console.game.virtuals.io/
    - Store the key in a safe location, like a `.bashrc` or a `.zshrc` file.

       ```bash